kajananchinniah/Chess-AI/README.md

 A cleaner version of my previous chess ai
 I implemented it in python once again
-It seems to be slower than my old version for some reason (I might have messed up rewriting it)
+It seems to be slower than my old version for some reason (I might have messed up rewriting it).
+See the other version for a possibly better/faster playing AI, but this version has more readable code.

 To do if I pursue this again:
 - Clean the play_chess file